Case Study / Research · Strategy · Mixed Methods

 Two distinct user groups

-Colleagues and people leaders had fundamentally different needs and frustrations — but the platform treated them almost identically, optimising for neither.
+Colleagues and people leaders had fundamentally different needs — but the platform treated them almost identically, optimising for neither.

 03